 Dyemasters unconditionally guarantees that the dyes we use will be as durable and colorfast as those of the original carpet manufacturer.
 The dyes we use are from the major carpet mills.

 Unlike most normal textile dyeing systems, our process does not rely on boiling water to set the dye into the fiber.

 With our custom mixing and blending of colors and shades, you will be able to choose a color of your choice.
 Most carpets are light colored and the main reason for dyeing is to cover stains.
-Also remember when re-dyeing a carpet, color is being added to the carpet, therefore a “dark” colored carpet can not be dyed to a “light” colored carpet.
+Also, remember when re-dyeing a carpet, dye is being added to the carpet, therefore a “dark” colored carpet cannot be dyed to a “light” colored carpet.
 It is not always possible to cover every single stain.
-Therefore choice of color and depth of color are very important to obtain the best results.
+Therefore the choice of color and depth of color are very important to obtain the best results.

 We recommend you paint after dyeing, if possible, for the following reasons:

 1. Changing the color of the carpet is the most dramatic change you will make to the look of your room.
 Once dyed, it may alter your idea of wall colors.

 2. Dye will not penetrate dried paint, glue or coatings.